Mentorship Expands Your Community!

 JVs might be interested in getting a mentor for additional support during their JV year.
-A mentor can provide another listening ear, support for reflecting on accomplishments, reduced isolation during COVID-19, increase your awareness of your own talents, and provide confidential space to share experiences.
+A mentor can provide another listening ear, support for reflecting on accomplishments, increased your awareness of one’s own talents, and confidential space to share experiences.

 All mentors have been JVs or JVEs before and therefore can relate to navigating a year of service within communities.

 We expect mentors and mentees to meet 1x/month or as planned by each party.
 We expect JVs will:

 - Create goals for their mentoring sessions